openharmony/docs/en/application-dev/reference/apis/js-apis-webview.md

 getType(): JsMessageType

 Obtains the type of the data object.
+For the complete sample code, see [runJavaScriptExt](#runjavascriptext10).

 **System capability**: SystemCapability.Web.Webview.Core